Workday/canvas-kit/modules/_labs/pagination/react/README.md

 quickly without much explanation.
 Further detail on individual component props, behavior, and accessibility can be found in the [Components](#components) section.

+---

 ### Basic Usage

 Below are examples we expect will work for most use cases.
 Please refer to the Advanced Usage section for details on supporting custom implementations.

+---

 #### Pagination with Step Controls

-In this example, the component will only display the step controls (next page and previous page) and the page list buttons.
+In this example, the component uses "step" controls (`Pagination.StepToPreviousButton` and `Pagination.StepToNextButton`) that allow you to move to the next page and previous pages.

 ```tsx
 import * as React from 'react';